by Lina Martinez

 Aging Results In Rising Premiums

-While it’s not very fair to the elderly, many young-uns believe that your premiums rise as you get older, as insurance providers believe that older folks get into more car accidents, because of their slower reflexes and weaker eyesight.
+While it’s not very fair to the elderly, many young-uns believe that your premiums rise as you get older, as insurance providers believe that older folks get into more car accidents because of their slower reflexes and weaker eyesight.
 Ironically, the opposite is more often the truth.
-Most drivers over the age of 55 actually qualify for reduced insurance rates, as long as they complete a safe driving course, whereas under 25s are generally deemed “high-risk”, as so usually have to pay a lot more.
+Most drivers over the age of 55 actually qualify for reduced insurance rates, as long as they complete a safe driving course, whereas under 25s are generally deemed “high-risk”, as they usually have to pay a lot more.